-At the end of Superbike Superpole 1 and Superpole 2 the machines will be allowed to return to their allocated garages where following confirmation of tyre stickers by the SBK Technical Director or his approved staff the wheels may be removed.
+- a) Free: Free to go to the team garage or awning. - b) Garage Parce Fermé: The machines will be allowed to return to their allocated garages where following confirmation of tyre stickers by the SBK Technical Director or his approved staff the wheels may be removed.
 Data may be downloaded, NO other work may be carried out until 15 minutes after the end of Superbike Superpole 2 (see Art.
 3.4.3).